yurihbm/go-net-http-auth-base/README.md

    air
    ```

-   The server will start on `http://localhost:8080` (if APP_PORT is not set) with live reload enabled.
+   The server will start on `http://localhost:8080` (if API_PORT is not set) with live reload enabled.

 ## 📝 Available Commands